stts-se/wikispeech-manuscriptor/README.md

 # IV.
 Config files

-Sample config files for creating batches/scripts can be found in the `config` folder.
+Sample config files for creating batches/scripts can be found in the `config_examples` folder.

 # V. Documentation